 Read on to learn more.

-The laws you are obligated to follow regarding medical records depends on the state you operate in.
-Like we mentioned above, this means you need to follow certain processes and rules when it comes to how you handle and destroy medical records.
+The laws you are obligated to follow regarding medical records depend on the state in which you operate.
+As mentioned above, these laws dictate specific processes and rules for handling and destroying medical records.

-Western Australia, Queensland, the Northern Territory, South Australia and Tasmania will need to look to the Privacy Act 1988 for guidance on dealing with medical records.
+• Western Australia, Queensland, the Northern Territory, South Australia, and Tasmania: These states and territories must adhere to the Privacy Act 1988, which provides guidance on dealing with medical records.

 Privacy Act 1988 And Medical Records